Jill Shuman, MS, RD, ELS

 You may also have other cold or flu symptoms such as slight fever, sore throat, and nasal congestion.

 Your doctor will ask you about your symptoms and medical history.
 A physical exam will be done.

 Tests are rarely needed.
 The following may be recommended if the bronchitis is severe or the diagnosis is not clear:

-To reduce your chance of getting bronchitis, follow these steps:
+To help reduce your chance of getting acute bronchitis:

 American Lung Association

 The Canadian Lung Association

 Acute bronchitis.
 American Academy of Family Physicians Family Doctor website.
 Available at: